 Stiv J. Wilson

-Stiv J. Wilson serves as 5 Gyres Director of Communications and Campaigns, as well as the coordinator of corporate giving.
+Stiv J. Wilson serves as 5 Gyres Associate Director.
 His duties at 5 Gyres include, organizational strategic planning, campaign design and execution, grassroots organizing, marketing the 5 Gyres mission, and building strategic partnerships with environmentally sensitive corporations as well as like minded NGOs.
 Stiv has been with 5 Gyres since its first expedition, documenting and communicating The 5 Gyres mission to the public.
 A media entrepreneur and environmental journalist by training, Stiv writes for various publications on ocean issues and is a frequent contributor to The Surfer’s Journal.
 During his tenure at 5 Gyres he has lead and contributed to successful campaigns to mitigate plastic bag pollution in cities all over the country as well banning single-use plastic water bottles in Grand Canyon National Park.
 On behalf of 5 Gyres he consults on plastic bag, plastic bottle and extended producer responsibility (EPR) legislation and speaks frequently around the world on his work at 5 Gyres.
 His interest in plastic marine pollution came from being an Oregon surfer concerned with the state of its beaches, a concern which lead him to seek out 5 Gyres founders, Marcus Eriksen and Anna Cummins.
 His first expedition with them in The North Atlantic, seeing for the first time the consequence of plastics in the environment, as it manifests at sea, was a watershed moment that compelled him to quit his journalism job and join 5 Gyres as its first employee.
 Since then, he’s now sailed over 20,000 nautical miles with the 5 Gyres team, to four of the five subtropical oceanic gyres.
 He’s a two time recipient of The Surfrider Foundation’s prestigious Wavemaker Award for Excellence in Environmental Activism and consults on the United Nations Environment Program’s Marine Litter Task Force.
 He’s an avid surfer and sailor and does laundry between trips in Portland, Oregon.
 He has a extremely cute dog named Porkchop who can actually duck-dive waves.

 A Bay Area native and intrepid environmentalist, Leslie has been working in the nonprofit and community sectors for the last seven years.
 Through numerous independent travel experiences, service training and volunteering, Leslie has developed a deep-rooted enthusiasm for environmental advocacy both at home and abroad.
 Leslie was on the 5 Gyres research expedition to the North Atlantic Gyre in January and February of 2009, and will be researching plastic debris in the South Atlantic Ocean aboard the Sea Dragon in January and February of 2011.
 Leslie is dedicated to raising awareness in her community of waste-reduction, plastic pollution, sustainability and marine health; she currently works in development and public relations for the 5 Gyres Institute.